kehantan/labbook/docs/assays/mtt.rst

 **Treatment**

+Treatment is where we treat our seeded cells with compound we wanted to test.

 Before treatment, calculate the concentration of compound we need.
 Usually we do serial dilution, but we can also do each concentration seperately if it is too confusing.

 There are serial dilution calculator online that can help us to calculate the dilution.

 Also, prepare the compounds with different concentrations before removing media from the 96 well plate, so we can immediately dispense the compound into the 96 well plate after removing the media.
 If the cells are left too long whithout media they would dry up and die.

 Requires

 * Multichannel micropipette

+**Procedure**

 #.
 Prepare different concentration of compound by diluting the compound in complete DMEM.